Hours after firing at Bollywood director’s Juhu home, four arrested from Pune

 A forensic team also recovered five bullets from the incident spot, which have been sent to the forensic laboratory in Kalina for examination.

-Based on information from Mumbai police, Pune police’s anti-extortion unit intercepted five suspects from the outskirts of the city on Sunday afternoon, and handed them over to the Mumbai crime branch.
+Based on information from Mumbai police, Pune police’s anti-extortion unit intercepted the five accused in the outskirts of the city on Sunday afternoon, and handed them over to the Mumbai crime branch.

-Investigators suspect that Aman Marothe, who was served a notice, was the owner of the bike using which the attack was carried out.
-Marathe gave it to Aditya Gayake who then gave it to Siddharth Yenpure, who carried out the attack, they said.
+Investigators suspect that among the detainees, Aman Marothe was the owner of the bike using which the attack was carried out; Marathe gave it to Aditya Gayake who then gave it to Siddharth Yenpure, who carried out the attack, they said.

-When Pune’s Deputy Commissioner of Police (zone 3) Sambhaji Kadam was asked about the exact role of the five detained accused, he declined to share details, saying that the matter was under investigation by Mumbai police.
+When asked about the exact role of the five detained accused, Pune’s Deputy Commissioner of Police (zone 3) Sambhaji Kadam declined to share details, saying that the matter was under investigation by Mumbai police.

 While no one was injured in the firing incident, the shots were seemingly targeted at Shetty’s personal gymnasium located on the first floor of the building, police officers said.